 Algarve

 The Algarve is one of the most popular choices for expats and tourists.
 It also has stunning beaches, coastlines, and beautiful rock formations to marvel at.
+Additionally, it is here were there are the most English-speaking retirement communities in Portugal and one of the best places to retire in Portugal for US citizens.

 The weather is always a few degrees warmer than Lisbon, which makes it a popular place for retirees.
 The main cities of Lagos, Albufeira, and Faro have busy days and nightlife with local markets, bars, and restaurants.